Colorful illustration of AI vocabulary and language concepts

 Token

 A token is the basic unit an LLM reads and writes.
 It's usually a word, part of a word, or a character.
-The sentence "AI is wild" is about four tokens.
+The sentence "AI is wild" might be about 3-5 tokens depending on the model.
 When companies charge for API usage or talk about context windows, they're counting in tokens.

 Tokenization